TheLeopard65/MY-DSA-JOURNEY/README.md

 ### License

 This Repository is open-source and available under the [MIT License](LICENSE).
-Feel free to use and contribute!
+Feel free to use it for your Learning!

 ---